Cell and Molecular Biology (CMB)

 CMB 611 Seminar in Biomedical Sciences (1) Presentation and discussion of research topics in biomedical science.
 Repeatable nine times.
 CR/NC only.
 Pre: graduate standing or consent.
 (Cross-listed as REPR 611)

 CMB 621 Cell Molecular Biology I (4) Molecular approaches to cell structure and function emphasizing cells in multi-cellular plants and animals.
-Pre: graduate standing, BIOC 441 or BIOL 402, MBBE 402, or PEPS 402, and BIOL 406; or consent.
+Pre: BIOL 402 or MBBE 402; and BIOC 441, BIOL 408, and graduate standing; or consent.
 Recommended: CHEM 351.

 CMB 622 Cell Molecular Biology II (4) Molecular approaches to cell structure and function emphasizing cells in multi-cellular plants and animals.
-Pre: one of 621, BIOC 441 or BIOL 402, MBBE 402, or PEPS 402, and BIOL 406; or consent.
+Pre: 621, BIOC 441, and BIOL 408; and either BIOL 402 or MBBE 402; or consent.

 CMB 625 Advanced Topics in Genetics (2) Advanced treatment of frontiers in genetics.
 Pre: graduate standing in genetics or consent.

 CMB 626 Ethics in Biomedical Research (2) Topics include responsible data management, recording, reporting, misconduct and scientific fraud, conflicts of interest, critical use of animals and human issues and subjects in research, genetic screening, stem cell and gene therapy and patenting.
 (Cross-listed as BIOM 641)

 CMB 631 Research Rotations (3) Individualized research project in three laboratories of CMB faculty with a written report on each project.
 Faculty laboratories will be selected by consultation with student’s graduate committee and individual faculty.
 Repeatable two times.
 Pre: 621 (or concurrent), 622 (or concurrent); or consent.